IRTF-HRPC/drafts/draft-feminism.md

 --- abstract

 This document aims to describe how internet standards, protocols and its implementations may impact diverse groups and communities.
 The research on how some protocol can be enabler for specific human rights while possibly restricting others has been documented in {{RFC8280}}.
-Similar to how RFC 8280 has taken a human rights lens through which to view engineering and design choices by internet standardisation, this document addresgses the opportunities and vulnerabilities embedded within internet protocols for specific, traditionally maginalised groups.
+Similar to how RFC 8280 has taken a human rights lens through which to view engineering and design choices by internet standardisation, this document addresses the opportunities and vulnerabilities embedded within internet protocols for specific, traditionally maginalised groups.

 --- middle

 # Introduction

-This document aims to use a feminist framework to analyse the impacts of internet protocols on society.
-It is based on a document called The The Feminist Principles of the Internet {{FPI}}, a series of 17 statements with a "gender and sexual rights lens on critical internet-related rights" for the purpose of enabling women's rights movements to explore issues related to internet technology.
+As pointed in {{RFC8280}}, IETF’s purpose of the Internet to be a global network of networks, and the strong commitment to security and privacy in its architectural design have contributed to the strengthening of the Internet as an enabling environment for human rights.
+Privacy {{RFC6973}} and Human Rights {{RFC8280}} considerations are valuable tools for decisions on protocols design and deployment, taking into account that a specific technology might be a strong enabler of a specific human right while having an adverse impact on another, as well as that sometimes human rights can be in conflict with each other and in such cases the different affected rights need to be balanced.

-These Principles, as well as most of the experiences and learnings of the feminist movement in the digital age, have focused on invisioning a more just internet as a necessary action in building a more just society, namely one that recognizes differences across a variety of lived experience and identity.
+As a complement to these approaches, this document takes a look on what internet protocols design and standarization processes have to do with diverse groups and communities rights on the internet.
+For this analysis, a feminist theoretical and practical framework is used to focus, firstly on how social, economic, cultural and physical differences affect individuals and groups ability to succesfully enjoy their rights on the internet, and secondly how some traditionally maginalized groups have invisioned a more just internet as a necessary action in building a more just society, namely one that recognizes difference as a core value.

-This document must not be understood as a set of rules or recommendations, but as an articulation of key issues with feminist policies and approaches, in order to begin to investigate.
-That is why this document has two main goals: to identify terminology, both in technical and feminist communities, that can be shared in order to start a dialogue; and to analyze the Feminist Principles based on some of the technical discussions that have been taken into account in the development of protocols.
+In contrast with {{RFC8280}} this document does not assume human rights as universal norms that must be equally guarateed to all, but recognizes the existing structural barriers for some groups and communities to succesfully enjoy their rights on the internet.
+Thus, the expected equality declared in {{UDHR}} is not taken for granted; the main focus here is rather on the differences across a variety of lived experiences and identities related to internet uses.
+On the other hand, based on a document called The The Feminist Principles of the Internet {{FPI}}, this document aims to identify to what extent it is possible to contribute in the guarantee of inclusion of traditionally maginalized communities regarding different social locations as gender, race and class, among others, inside IETF as stated in {{RFC7704}} and {{RFC7776}}.

-In what follows, this document first describes the feminist theoretical framework from which it proposes to analyze the impacts of the protocols on marginalized and discriminated communities.
-In the second part, describes the methodology used to connect the framework mentioned above with the Feminist Principles of the internet.
-In the third part, characteristics of each principle, as well as the harms on which they are based, the possible points where they connect with IETF work and related rights, are described.
+In this context, this document must not be understood as a set of recommendations for protocol design choices but a new effort in the promotion of more diversity in IETF, fed by the practices and learnings of the feminist internet movement.
+For that purpose, in the first part the feminist theoretical and practical framework is presented; in the second part the methodology used to connect this framework with internet protocols is described; in the third part a set of feminist principles, the harms they try to tackle and some use cases are listed; and finally, some conclusions are presented.

 This is still a work in progress so many sections are yet to be done.
-Coming soon will be added use cases as examples of how protocols and standards can restrict the use of the internet by certain communities and individuals.

 ## An intersectional perspective